In this article

 Where most people lose their Bitcoin

-Self-custody is Bitcoin working as intended
+Self-custody is Bitcoin working as designed

 This post is educational information about Bitcoin self-custody for Swiss and global holders, not investment or security advice.
 Hardware-wallet firmware and feature sets change.
 Test every recovery flow on a dedicated device before depositing significant Bitcoin, verify the open-source status of any wallet firmware against the vendor's current public repository, and treat any unsolicited "wallet recovery" or "seed verification" service as a scam.
 When in doubt, consult a Swiss-licensed security advisor before depositing material capital into a setup you cannot independently verify.